-He is Musical Director for Rhythmbridge, Program Director for the UK Playshop and also for Christine Stevens Music Medicine Professional Facilitation Training.
-(The first in Europe) and the creator of Expressive Rhythm Stories.
+He is Musical Director for Rhythmbridge, Program Director and Trainer for the UK Playshop, Trainer for Christine Stevens Music Medicine Retreat Program (The first in Europe) and the creator of Expressive Rhythm Stories.

 Paul has also studied culturally specific rhythms across the years.
 Here are some of the Teachers he has studied with and the Cultures they are from.

 - Senegal ( Lamine Bodian, Bougarabou, Koulaty Kabo, Serouba)

-- Ghana (Tetty Amoah, Ni Tagoe, Kpanlogo/Ewe, Ben Lawrence)
+- Ghana (Tetty Amoah, Ni Tagoe, Ben Lawrence, Kpanlogo/Ewe Drums)

 - Guinea ( Iya Sako, Nanasady Keita, Djembe)

 - Morocco ( Mohammed Ibna Sin, Bendir, Darabuka)

 - Brazil ( Duddu Tucci, Timbau, Repenique, Surdo.
 Claudio Kron, Samba Reggae)

 He has performed as a drummer and percussionist with Beyondrum, The Kajamor Family and Maghribibeat and was part of the team that delivered the boutique Rhythm and Grooves Festival Of African Music and Dance in West Yorkshire for 3 years in the 90’s.

 Paul has volunteered some of his time in a Music and Arts Development role for Wiston Lodge through Tinto Music and Arts over the last 7 years and is proud to have been a member of the team that developed and brought to life The Path of the Little People.